Scissr/scissr-docs/roadmap/v0-1/index.md

 	}

 ###<a name="basic-formatters"></a>Basic formatters
-By default Scissr renders the output result in JSON as it is infers it if no explicit formatter is specified.
-To explictly specify a formatter, we use a dot (.) followed by the formatter identifier.
+By default Scissr renders the output result in JSON if no explicit formatter is specified as it is inferred.
+To explictly specify a formatter, we use the equals operator (=) followed by the formatter identifier.

 Given:

-	(string,number).json
+	string,number=json

 Produces: